 The question shouldn’t be ‘how can we engage readers to the point they are happy to pay for content?’ but a much more ambitious model where users can earn, spend, invest and speculate as part of the experience.

-Google has just confirmed that it is working on a micropayment system for Newspaper Association of America based on Google Checkout.
+Google has just confirmed that it is working on a micropayment system for the Newspaper Association of America based on Google Checkout.
 This is good news for the industry and not-so-bad news for consumers if pricing will indeed be ‘micro’.

 How about ‘micro earnings?’
 If user-generated content becomes core content publishers may well start reward schemes enabling people to gain from their efforts.
-For example, a reader that posts 100 insightful comments may premium access for a month.
+For example, a reader that posts 100 insightful comments earns premium access for a month.

 I know little about economy but these seem to be the basic ingredients of how markets work.
 So why not make things a little bit more interesting and allow that economy to develop?
 Here are a few ideas that may or may not work for an online newspaper:

 - Establish a currency (eg. the New York Times dollars – $NYT) can be bought and sold and perhaps even tied to the value of the newspaper in terms of real $$$